silverjuke/silverjuke/docs/user-guide.md

 the program, you have to add your music files to your music library.
 For this purpose, just drag the folders with music files to the main window.

-Alternativly, select the page "Music library" in the "Jukebox Settings" dialog.
+Alternativly, select the page "Music library" in the "Settings" dialog.
 The (empty) list shows all sources used to build your music library from.
 Click on the button "Add source" and select a folder with your music files.
 Music files are read recursively.
 If your music files are in different folders, you